ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 The final Tuned XGBoost model was further evaluated using:

-- Actual vs. Predicted plots
+Actual vs. Predicted plots compare the real values with the values predicted by a model.
+You can use these plots to see how well your model works.
+If the points fall along the diagonal, your model predicts well.
+Points far from the line show where the model gets things wrong.
+These plots help you spot patterns and mistakes in your predictions.
 - Residual distribution
 - Feature importance
 - SHAP summary analysis

-The actual-versus-predicted plot shows that the model captures general patterns in the target variable, although prediction errors increase for some high-sales observations.
+The graph comparing actual with predicted values shows that the model picks up the general patterns in the target variable, even though the prediction errors become larger for some cases involving high sales.

-The residual distribution is concentrated around zero, while showing some asymmetry and a positive tail.
+The distribution of the residuals is centred on zero, although it is a bit asymmetric and has a positive tail.

 ---